SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Experiment

 \subsection{Main Results}

-\paragraph{Performance on Mathematical Reasoning.} Table~\ref{tab:main_results} illustrates the evaluation results across six challenging mathematical reasoning benchmarks.
-Under the primary configuration (Teacher: SkyWork-OR1-Math-7B, Student: DeepSeek-R1-Distill-Qwen-1.5B), SCOPE consistently achieves best Avg@32 performance.
+\paragraph{Performance on Mathematical Reasoning.} Table~\ref{tab:main_results} illustrates the evaluation results across challenging mathematical reasoning benchmarks.
+Under the primary configuration (Teacher: SkyWork-OR1-7B, Student: Distill-Qwen-1.5B), SCOPE consistently achieves the best Avg@32 performance.
 Compared to strong baselines, SCOPE yields an average relative improvement of +5.54\% over standard OPD, with notable gains of +10.69\% on Olympiad and +6.59\% on AMC23.
 These gains stem from our teacher-guided weighting, which adaptively penalizes high-perplexity failed trajectories to bypass the ``flawed prefix trap'' and thereby extract precise corrective signals.

-Furthermore, Pass@32 metrics demonstrate SCOPE's unique capability to preserve reasoning diversity and overcome the Pass@$k$ paradox, a challenge that is especially severe when optimizing raw base models.
-As shown in the bottom half of Table~\ref{tab:main_results}, experiments on the Qwen3-1.7B-Base architecture reveal that standard paradigms (e.g., GRPO, KD) drastically degrade the base model's inherent exploration ability, indicating severe mode collapse.
-In stark contrast, SCOPE effectively prevents this degradation and significantly elevates the multi-sample pass rate.
-This breakthrough is attributed to our student-guided weighting, which actively amplifies ``unconventional valid paths'' by assigning higher weights to correct but high-perplexity trajectories.
-Ultimately, SCOPE successfully translates preserved exploration diversity into a higher upper bound of correct solutions across different model architectures.
+Furthermore, Pass@32 results demonstrate SCOPE's unique capability to preserve reasoning diversity and overcome the Pass@$k$ paradox, a challenge that is especially severe when optimizing raw base models.
+As shown in the bottom half of Table~\ref{tab:main_results}, experiments on the Qwen3-1.7B-Base reveal that standard paradigms (e.g., GRPO, KD) drastically degrade the base model's inherent exploration ability, indicating severe mode collapse.
+In contrast, SCOPE effectively prevents this degradation and significantly elevates the multi-sample pass rate.
+This improvement can be attributed to our student-guided weighting, which actively amplifies ``unconventional valid paths'' by assigning higher weights to correct but high-perplexity trajectories.